 Research shows you’ll be happier in the long run and enjoy closer friendships if you are genuinely nice to everyone.
 Young adults who have a small number of good friends are happier and have better mental health later in life than those who are obsessed with being popular in their class or year group.

 Surround yourself with people who make good choices.
-If you repeatedly get into trouble, you’ll be well known, but not necessarily well-liked or respected.
-People who pressure you to behave against your best interests don’t make good friends.
+If you repeatedly get into trouble, you’ll be well-known but not necessarily well-liked or respected.
+People who pressure you to do things that make you anxious or uncomfortable are not good friends.

-Take advantage of the fact that other students will find you interesting just because you are new.
+- Take advantage of the fact that other students will find you interesting just because you are new.
 They will probably be intrigued to learn where you are from and why you are starting at a new school.
+If a curious student makes small talk with you or asks questions, be friendly and give them interesting answers rather than brief replies.

-Start by chatting to people you are sitting next to in class.
+- Start by chatting with people you are sitting next to in class.
 Try to keep the conversation light and positive.
 Ask them about their favorite classes and teachers, and talk about what you like about the school so far.